 Combine all of the ingredients together in a glass bottle.
 Give the bottle a shake to make sure the mixture is combined throughout.
 Apply every morning and night on the face, neck, and chest area.
 Only make a small batch at a time, as this serum doesn’t contain any preservatives (except for vitamin E), and therefore its shelf life is shorter than store-bought serum that contains chemical preservatives.
 Your homemade serum should be stable for 1-2 months.

-Super Easy, Affordable Face Mask with Lavender Essential Oil
+Affordable Detoxing Face Mask with Juniper Essential Oil

 You don’t need to spend a lot of money on store bought cosmetic products, which may not even work, when instead you can use 100% natural ingredients for better results.
 This recipe is not only good for your skin and your pocket, it’s also good for the planet.
 You only need 3 ingredients- you can’t get any cheaper or simpler than that!!